 In the body of this document and its annexes, the words shall, shall not, should, and may sometimes appear, in which case they are to be interpreted, respectively, as is required to, is prohibited from, is recommended, and can optionally.
 The appearance of such phrases or keywords in an appendix or in material explicitly marked as informative are to be interpreted as having no normative intent.

-Metadata framework for big data
+Overview

-Metadata in big data ecosystem
+Metadata in the big data ecosystem

-Generic structured metadata describes a logical or physical structure for availability identification of data instances tightly coupled with a specific domain application.
-The characteristics of big data such as various source, types and formats of data, schema-on-read, unawareness of the suitable data and unconstrained usage of data described in [ITU-T Y.3601] make difficulty in manage generic structured metadata which tightly coupled with big data application.
-Therefore, a big data system (DP:data broker) stores metadata (or metadata information) with a list of abstracted dataset capability, which named ‘data catalogue’.
+Metadata is structured, encoded data that describe characteristics of information-bearing entities to aid in the identification, discovery, assessment and management of the described entities.
+Metadata summarizes overall information about data, making finding and working with particular data easier.
+Typically, the metadata structure is highly dependent on data format or application.
+Therefore, a metadata for big data is needed to provide an overarching model to cover the characteristics of big data.

+Figure 6-1 illustrates metadata in the big data ecosystem defined in [ITU-T Y.3600].
+Metadata is used for data publication and search among roles and sub-roles of the big data ecosystem.

-Figure 6-1 Metadata in big data ecosystem [ITU-T Y.3600]
+Figure 6-1 Metadata in the big data ecosystem [ITU-T Y.3600]

-Figure 6-1 illustrates the relationship between data catalogue and metadata.
-In a big data ecosystem defined in [ITU-T Y.3600], DP:data broker provides a meta-information registry to DP:data suppliers for publishing their data sources, and data suppliers are creating and publishing metadata information.
-Metadata provides:
+DP:data broker provides a meta-information registry (e.g. data catalogue registry) to DP:data suppliers for publishing their data sources, and DP:data suppliers are creating and publishing metadata information to DP:data broker.
+Big data service provider (BDSP) searches the necessary data through metadata stored in DP:data broker’s data catalogue registry.

+According to [ITU-T Y.3600], metadata provides:

-Provides critical information for identification, access right of data;
+critical information for identification, access right of data;

-information about creation, control and update on data for the management purpose; and
+information about creation, control and update on data for the management purpose;

-may contain capabilities about data integration.
+additional information about data integration capabilities.

-Metadata usage context and model requirements
+Big data lifecycle and metadata utilizations

-Metadata is used for managing many areas of big data, such as exchanging data, integrating data, preserving data and so on.
-This clause provides metadata usage context.
+Metadata is used for various purposes, such as preserving data, data distribution, data integration and data history management by continuously recoding and updating.
+Figure 6-2 shows the usages of metadata according to big data lifecycle.

+NOTE – An example of big data lifecycle has a main cycle with creation/capture, storage, preparation, analysis, visualization, and also could have branch cycles with retirement/deletion, share/exchange.

-Figure 6-2 Metadata and usage area
+Figure 6-2 Big data lifecycle and metadata utilization

-In ITU-T Y.3601 DP:data broker provides a common data catalogue schema to exchange big data which covers various type of data sources.
+[ITU-T Y.3601] defines the functional requirements for big data exchange.
+In the recommendation, DP:data broker provides a common data catalogue schema to exchange big data which covers various type of data sources.
 DP:data broker provides meta-information (data catalogue for dataset) registry to data source.
 A data source publishes metadata to an online registry for data sharing.
 This common data catalogue includes:

 data type, format, size and its update frequency;